FOLKS-iwd/capture-the-flag-writeups/UTCTF 2020/shrek-fans-only/solution.md

-# Shrek fans only writeup
+# Shrek Fans Only writeup

 ## Description